Undersecretary Erringwright: Are you saying you won't carry out a lawfully given order?

 - "In the Shadow of Z'Ha'Dum": Sheridan orders Mr. Morden (who was on a scientific expedition that vanished without a trace or any sign of survivors, an expedition that Sheridan's wife was also part of) held and interrogated without official charges in hopes of getting some answers related to his wife's death.
 As Sheridan keeps trying to use legal loopholes and unethical means to continue holding onto Morden and denying him his rights, this prompts Garibaldi, the station's Chief of Security, to resign in protest over the blatant violation of the law.

-- "Rumors, Bargains and Lies" has as one of Ivanova's stories on "The Voice of the Resistance" the fact that President Clark's entire cabinet resigned after he ordered the bombing of civilian targets on Mars.
+- "Rumors, Bargains and Lies" has as one of Ivanova's stories on "The Voice of the Resistance" the fact that three quarters of President Clark's cabinet resigned after he ordered martial law imposed.

 - In the opening titles of each episode of The Prisoner (1967), we see Number 6 angrily resigning from his job at an intelligence agency.

 - Happens a couple times in Star Trek: The Next Generation

 - Worf resigns his commission at the end of the fourth season when Starfleet refuses to get involved in the brewing Klingon Civil War, citing that it is an "internal matter" and without hard evidence of Romulan involvement, they cannot intervene.
 Once the Romulans are exposed and Gowron's faction wins, Worf is reinstated.

 - Wesley Crusher resigns from Starfleet Academy in "Journey's End" after he interferes with the Enterprise's mission to resettle a group of Native American colonists.
 Picard gives him an epic chewing out, which Wesley throws back in his face by saying what they are doing is wrong regardless of whether they were ordered to or not.